cGuille/table-util/README.md

 Have a look to the demo provided on this repo to know how to use table-util.

 For now, two constructors are exposed by the TU module:
-    - TU.TableFilter: make you able to filter tables rows;
+* _TU.TableFilter_: make you able to filter tables rows;
-    - TU.TablePager: make you able to add pagination on your tables.
+* _TU.TablePager_: make you able to add pagination on your tables.

 Documentation
 =============